dkubatko/meenew/README.md

 # Current task list
 ## In progress
+- [ ] Add popup modal for the add button
+- [ ] Remove static fetching for tags
-- [ ] Make Tags color coded based on category
+- [ ] Add dropdown to tags based on category
 - [ ] Add images to menu items
 - [ ] Create new tags and menu items from client
-- [ ] Add restaurant management page
 - [ ] Add appropriate headers
 - [ ] Add client generator
 - [ ] Add props typing